Solo practice in Austin, TX

 Stephen McNally is a solo attorney who has won civil rights appeals overturning discrimination based on gender or “illegitimacy” while helping expand intermediate scrutiny under the 14th Amendment Equal Protection to a standard more accurately now called “exacting scrutiny.”
 His cases include:

-Mr. McNally initiated and collaborated with the Reporter in drafting a key comment for inclusion in the Uniform Parentage Act, making clear that proof of paternity is tried by preponderance of the evidence.
-This is a final step aligning the UPA with equal justice for non marital children.
-Previously, they allowed no father child relationship, and denied access to court to present their proof of paternity.
-After this was struck down, they were still burdened in many states by legal fatherlessness unless their proof was found to be beyond a reasonable doubt or still later, by clear and convincing evidence.
-With the inclusion of this comment, proof will be by a preponderance in states adopting the UPC and other states reaching the same conclusion independently like the Chavana case in Texas.
-The wide adoption of the preponderance standard undercuts any later attempts to apply a more burdensome discriminatory standard.
+Mr. McNally initiated and collaborated with the Reporter in drafting a key comment for inclusion in the Uniform Parentage Act, making clear that paternity is established in a civil action and tried by preponderance of the evidence.
+The new draft of the Uniform Act was the final step aligning the UPA with equal justice for non-marital children.
+Under common law, children born out of wedlock had no legal father-child relationship whatsoever, and so were denied access to court or to any forum to present their proof of paternity.
+After this absolute disability was struck down, they were still burdened in many states by legal fatherlessness unless and until their proof of paternity was found to be beyond a reasonable doubt or, in some states, by clear and convincing evidence.
+With the suit to establish the parent-child relationship firmly established as a civil action and the inclusion of this comment, proof will be by a preponderance in states adopting the UPC and other states independently reaching the conclusion that the preponderance standard was constitutionally required, as was the case in the 1999 Chavana case in Texas.
+The wide adoption of the Uniform Parentage Act and treatment of the UPA as a civil action under the preponderance standard forfends any later attempts to impose a more burdensome discriminatory standard.

 Mr. McNally has been practicing law in Austin, Texas since 1975.